NidhalNaffati/speekly/README.md

 ## Installation

-1. Make sure to have Node.js installed on your machine You can install it using this link here [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
+1. Make sure to have Node.js version 18.17.0 installed on your machine. <br>
+   You can install it using this link: [https://nodejs.org/dist/v18.17.0/](https://nodejs.org/dist/v18.17.0/)

 2. Clone the repo from github using the following command
    ```sh